 Stay in touch

 Due to my demanding roles as a mother and a teacher, I try as much as possible to dedicate any left over time I have to research, writing, photography and recipe testing for this site.
-Unless you’re booking for one of my cooking classes or events, I can’t guarantee that I’ll always get back to your email in a timely manner.
+Unless you’re booking for one of my cooking classes I can’t guarantee that I’ll always get back to your email in a timely manner.
 By all means though, feel free to say hello and contact me on email@example.com or by filling in this form here with your ideas, suggestions and queries.